mkj89/Cyclistic-Bike-Share-Analysis/README.md

 ### Seasonality

-Let's dive further into the monthly distribution of the number of rides to understand the seasonality of bike usage.
+Next we dive further into the [monthly distribution](https://github.com/mkj89/Cyclistic-Bike-Share-Analysis/blob/main/sql/Months%20Trips%20Users%20%20Seasonality) of the number of rides to understand the seasonality of bike usage.

 ![Seasonality](https://github.com/mkj89/Cyclistic-Bike-Share-Analysis/blob/main/viz/Popularity%20month.png)